-Where clubs have a First Aid room this should be well signed and should be kept clean and tidy at all times
+Where clubs have a First Aid room this should be well signed and should be kept clean and tidy at all times.
+All surfaces must be cleaned with the bleach solution following treatment in the first aid room.

 4.4 AMBULANCE ACCESS